-Four players who won titles at the recent Yonex Scottish National Championships in Perth just over a week ago return to international action next week when they tackle the Austrian Open in Vienna.
+Four players who won titles at the recent Yonex Scottish National Championships in Perth just over a week ago return to international action this week when they tackle the Austrian Open in Vienna, starting on Wednesday.

 For Commonwealth Games and European silver medallist Kirsty Gilmour, who won her sixth women’s singles title and claimed her first mixed doubles crown in Perth, it will be her first international event since the Olympic Games after her long lay-off following knee surgery.